DMacMakes/dmacdocs/content/en/torrens/ise102/week4/index.md

 1. Read the beginning of [Chapter 3](../resources/cpp_through_games_3.pdf) and  until you really understand for loops, even nested ones.
     - Take notes
-    - Write yourself some code tests to check your understanding
+    - Write small code tests to check your understanding!
     - Keep at it till you totally get `for` loops, even nested ones.
-2. Keep at the SoloLearn C++ tutorial.
+2. Keep at the _SoloLearn C++ tutorial_.
+You can stop at _arrays_.
 3. Take your exam!